cypherfunk-dev/Mvave-Chocolate-midi-mapper/README.md

 ---

 ### 3. Run **mvave_midi.exe**
-- Launch the `./BluetoothMIDIBridge.exe` file (keep it running while using your DAW).
+- Launch the `BluetoothMIDIBridge.exe` file (keep it running while using your DAW).
 - When started, the program will ask you to select the **input port**:
   - If you’re using **Bluetooth**, the device will appear as `FootCtrl-bt`
   - If you’re using **USB-C**, it will appear as `USB-Midi`